 PHOKHARA is written is FORTRAN 77.
-Real variables and functions are defined double precision.
+Real variables and functions are defined real8.
 Complex numbers and functions are defined complex16.
 The present distribution consist of the following files:

-- phokhara_5.0.f : the main program. - phokhara_5.0.inc : defines some variables and COMMON blocks which are used by most of the subroutines in the main program. - input_5.0.dat : all the constants and specific parameters needed for the generation are given through this file.
-The values of these input parameters can be varied by the user. - vac_pol_hc1.f : vacuum polarization from Ref.
-[19] changed as described in the Introduction - common.f : file containing COMMON blocks used by vac_pol_hc1.f - seed.dat : contains the seed used to initialize RANLUX, the double precision random number generator [20].
-After each generation run a new seed is stored in this file. - ranlxd.c : double precision RANLUX code (in C)[20] - ranlxd.h, ranlux_fort.c : interface FORTRAN-C for RANLUX - testlxf.for : test program for RANLUX - seed_prod.for : seed 'production' for running RANLUX - guide.ps, notes.ps : description of RANLUX - README : short description how to compile and link PHOKHARA and test RANLUX - Makefile : for compiling and linking PHOKHARA
+- phokhara_7.0.f : the main program. - phokhara_7.0.inc : defines some variables and COMMON blocks which are used by most of the subroutines in the main program. - input_7.0.dat : all the constants and specific parameters needed for the generation are given through this file.
+The values of these input parameters can be varied by the user. - const_and_model_paramall7.0.dat : all the constants and specific parameters needed for the modelling of the hadronic currents are given in this file.
+The values of these input parameters can be varied by the user in case he uses his own version(s) of the hadronic current(s). - vac_pol_hc1.f : vacuum polarization from Ref.
+[23] changed as described in the Introduction - common.f : file containing COMMON blocks used by vac_pol_hc1.f - vp_hlmnt_v1_3nonr_hc.f : vacuum polarization from Ref.
+[26, 27, 28]; the demo part of the program was taken out. - seed.dat : contains the seed used to initialize RANLUX, the double precision random number generator [24].
+After each generation run a new seed is stored in this file. - ranlxd.c : double precision RANLUX code (in C)[24] - ranlxd.h, ranlux_fort.c : interface FORTRAN-C for RANLUX - testlxf.for : test program for RANLUX - seed_prod.for : seed 'production' for running RANLUX

+- guide.ps, notes.ps : description of RANLUX - README : short description how to compile and link PHOKHARA and test RANLUX - Makefile : for compiling and linking PHOKHARA

-Further information and updates of the program can be find in the following web address: http://cern.ch/grodrigo/phokhara nges - number of events which shall be generated.
+Further information and updates of the program can be find in the following web address: http://ific.uv.es/~rodrigo/phokhara nges - number of events which shall be generated.
 The number of events accepted and returned in the output file depends on the kinematical constraints, the energy of the collision and the generated final state.
 Typically, the acceptance rate varies between 30% and a few per cent.